parwarr/yugioh-search-engine-demo-frontend/README.md

-# Yu-Gi-OH Card Database
+# Yu-Gi-Oh Card Database

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 ## Description

-If you load the page you get an overwiev of all cards:
+When you load the page, you get an overview of all the cards:

 ![HomePage](image.png)

-Also you have the abillity to search for specific cards:
+Additionally, you have the ability to search for specific cards:

 ![Search](image-1.png)

-And if you select one Card you get the stats of the card:
+And if you select a card, you can view its stats:
 ![CardStats](image-2.png)

 ## Installation

-First clone the backend for this Website: https://github.com/parwarr/yugioh-search-engine-demo-
+First, clone the backend for this website: https://github.com/parwarr/yugioh-search-engine-demo-

-Then clone this repo.
+Then, clone this repository.

-run npm i
+Run `npm install`

-run npm run dev
+Run `npm run dev`

-There you go :D
+There you go! :D